 AAIC Abstract and Session Submission Guidelines

 AAIC offers unparalleled exposure for your research across the field.
-Submit your abstract or session proposal for the opportunity to feature your work among 5,600 abstracts submitted on the latest dementia research.
+Submit your abstract or session proposal for the opportunity to feature your work among thousands of abstracts submitted on the latest dementia research.
 Highlight your work in front of dementia researchers from around the globe and bring key opinion leaders together to impact the future of the field.
 Opportunities to present in person and online will be available.

 On This Page: